CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/030-advanced-network.md

 During the installation, you will have the option to use the recommended CluedIn defaults, or to use your own vNet and subnet to comply with internal policies.

-CluedIn support two main options which are detailed below:
+CluedIn supports two main options, which are detailed in the following table.

 | Supported CNI Modes | Description | Recommended class | Reference |
 | --- | --- | --- | --- |